Jatun Sacha offers an extensive program of courses on various topics

 - Research knowledge of Natural Resources.

-- Alternative sources of income.
+- Explore alternative sources of income.

-- Strengthening technical capacity in conservation biology.
+- Strengthen technical capacity in conservation biology.

 - Promotion of biological Investigation of non-timber products as research.

 - Maintaine living collections of important plants and endangered species.